xiongrxchn/IntelBri.github.io/index.md

 ![](Images/cracking.png)

-In order to analyze the patterns of different defects, Short-time Fourier transform (STFT) is used to divide the long time Z-axis acceleration signal into short parts and calculate the Fourier transform on each part to get the complex frequency, amplitude and phase content of Z-axis acceleration signal developing with time.
+In order to analyze the patterns of different signals, Short-time Fourier transform (STFT) is used to divide the long Z-axis acceleration signal into short parts and calculate the Fourier transform on each part to get the complex frequency, amplitude and phase content of the Z-axis acceleration signal developing with time.
 As shown in the figure, the Y-axis is frequency (Hz) of the Z-axis acceleration signal, and the X-axis is time (s).
-The time-frequency ditributions (amplitude spectrogram) of Z-axis acceleration signal vary between the Upheaval, Pot Holes and Cracking.
+The time-frequency ditributions (amplitude spectrogram) of Z-axis acceleration signal vary between the Upheaval, Potholes and Cracking.

 ![](Images/stft.png)